-This publication facilitates communication between DO-IT participants and was developed in July 2008.
+This publication facilitates communication among DO-IT participants.
+It was developed in July 2009.
 DO-IT Scholars are high school students with disabilities who are preparing for college and careers.
 They have interests in challenging fields that include science, math, engineering, technology, and business.
-They attend Summer Study programs at the University of Washington in Seattle, participate in internships and leadership activities, and communicate via the Internet year-round.
+They attend a Summer Study program at the University of Washington in Seattle, participate in internships and leadership activities, and communicate via the Internet year-round.
 Additional high school students with disabilities, the DO-IT Pals, join this electronic community.
 When Scholars move on to college or employment, they become DO-IT Ambassadors, sharing their experiences with the younger Pals and Scholars.
 This electronic community is also supported by DO-IT Mentors.
 Most Mentors have disabilities themselves and are pursuing challenging postsecondary studies and careers.

 Primary funding for DO-IT is provided by the National Science Foundation, the State of Washington, and the U.S. Department of Education.
 These and other investors, listed in the DO-IT Funding section on of this publication, sponsor the many activities that DO-IT undertakes.
 We appreciate their generous support.
 Those who wish to help fund continued efforts can submit the Support DO-IT: How Can You DO-IT form.